veskoap/AlgoNBA/README.md

 AlgoNBA is a sophisticated machine learning system designed to predict the outcomes of NBA basketball games with high accuracy.
 It combines multiple advanced ML techniques including ensemble models, deep learning with attention mechanisms, and uncertainty quantification to provide win probabilities with calibrated confidence scores.

-The system has been optimized for both accuracy and computational efficiency, with specialized GPU acceleration for Google Colab A100 environments, allowing full training in under 10 minutes on high-performance hardware while maintaining compatibility with standard hardware.
+The system has been optimized for both accuracy and computational efficiency, with specialized hardware acceleration for Google Colab environments, allowing full training in under 5 minutes on TPU hardware and under 10 minutes on high-performance GPUs while maintaining compatibility with standard hardware.

 ### Recent Enhancements

+- **TPU Acceleration**: Added support for Google Colab TPU v2-8 with up to 16x larger batch sizes
 - **Advanced Caching System**: Added robust data, feature, and model caching to dramatically speed up repeated runs
 - **Google Drive Integration**: Improved Colab experience with Drive-based cache persistence
-- **Cross-Platform Optimization**: Enhanced support for Apple Silicon, CUDA, and standard hardware
+- **Cross-Platform Optimization**: Enhanced support for TPU, GPU (CUDA), Apple Silicon, and standard hardware
 - **Mock Model Support**: Graceful degradation when running with insufficient data
 - **Memory Management**: Resolved DataFrame fragmentation issues for better performance